BrandonTang89/bdd_engine/README.md

 ```
 This will create two symbolic variables `x` and `y`.

-The order in which sybolic variables are declared is important as this is their order within the BDDs.
+The order in which symbolic variables are declared is important as this is their order within the BDDs.

 ### Expressions
 All expressions are evaluated to form BDDs.
-An epression is either a conjunction, disjunction or negation of other expressions, or a primary expression.
-A primary expression is either a symbolic variable (declared with `bvar`), a boolean constant (`true` or `false`), a parenthesized expression or a BDD variable.
+An expression is either a conjunction, disjunction or negation of other expressions, or a primary expression.
+A primary expression is either a symbolic variable (declared with `bvar`), a boolean constant (`true` or `false`), a parenthesised expression or a BDD variable.

 ### Assignments
 We can assign BDDs to any non-symbolic variables using the `set` keyword.